anamiikajha/AuthPage/README.md

 # AuthPage

-AuthPage is a website to login and registration made in vanilla HTML, CSS, and JavaScript, which can show dummy data in login in and registration view.
+AuthPage is a simple authentication page for web applications, providing user login and registration functionality.
+It is made in vanilla HTML, CSS, and JavaScript, which can show dummy data in login in and registration view.

 # AuthPage preview
 - Click on login to see the pop-up login interface.